Follow TV Tropes

 Western Animation

 • Edd from Ed, Edd n Eddy.
-In the early days he was more relaxed and willing to go along with the boys' plans, but over time he became more stressed and acted as the group's Only Sane Man.
+In the early days, he was more relaxed and willing to go along with the boys' plans, but over time, he becomes more stressed and acts as the group's Only Sane Man.

 • Dipper Pines from Gravity Falls can border on this often.
 He's pretty sensitive to criticism, stresses easily and has very little patience for his sister's Cloud Cuckoolander antics, as well as very easily worked-up.
 Naturally the other characters derive a fair bit of humour from playing off this tendency of his.